dbanjara1/clinical-trials-data-pipeline-using-AWS/README.md

-# Clinical Trials Study Design Prediction
+# Clinical Trials Study Design Data Pipeline

 This project fetches clinical trial data from the [ClinicalTrials.gov API](https://clinicaltrials.gov/api/gui), processes it, and stores it in a DynamoDB table.
 The goal is to build a model that predicts study design based on the fetched data.